Risk Factors, Screening and Diagnosis | Personalized Treatment | Additional Patient Support

 Cervical cancer is cancer of the uterine cervix, the portion of the uterus attached to the top of the vagina.
-In its earliest stages cervical cancer is easily treatable and curable; therefore, annual pap smears for cervical cancer screening are very important.
+In its earliest stages cervical cancer is easily treatable and curable; therefore, routine pap smears for cervical cancer screening are very important.
 Human papilloma virus (HPV) has been shown to be the causative agent of most cervical cancers.

 The following risk factors may make a woman more prone to developing cervical cancer:

-A pap smear can help identify the possibility of cervical cancer but it does not provide a definitive diagnosis.
+A pap smear can help identify the possibility of cervical cancer, but it does not provide a definitive diagnosis.
 If a woman has an abnormal pap smear, she may undergo a colposcopy, which allows the physician to take a magnified look at the cervix to better determine if cervical pre-cancerous or cancerous cells are present.
 A biopsy of the cervix may be necessary.

 If a diagnosis of cervical cancer is made, a variety of tests may be ordered.
 These tests, together with the results of the original tumor biopsy, help your physician determine the severity or stage of the cancer, which is in part based on whether it has spread to other areas of the body.